ABOUT

 Franky Rousseau is a producer, arranger, and composer living in New York City.

 He has worked in different capacities for Chris Thile, Nico Muhly, Philip Glass, Jon Batiste, Phoebe Bridgers, Kelsey Lu, and Gabriel Kahane, among others.
 He was the house arranger and chart-maker for the two final seasons of American Public Media's "Live From Here".
+He is currently the house arranger and chart-maker for Audible's "The Energy Curfew Music Hour", hosted by Chris Thile and Punch Brothers.
 He has worked on various orchestral projects involving the music of Andrew Bird, Jónsi, and Rhiannon Giddens.
+He has contributed arrangements to numerous television series and films for Apple+, HBO, and Netflix.

 CONTACT